[Reading Note]: Asynchronous Stochastic Approximation and Q-Learning

 - Q-learning's update rule can be formulated as the following stochastic approximation

-- It is known that dynamic operator satisfies Assumption 4 satisfies Assumption 4
+- Does satisfies Assumption 4?- It is known that dynamic operator satisfies Assumption 4 satisfies Assumption 4

 - So Does satisfies Assumption 4?